-STANDARDS HOW YOU WILL BE MEASURED AIM: On-farm mixing produces safe animal feed FW.7 When mixing two or more feed materials together records must be kept FW.7.a For total mixed rations (TMR) that incorporate forages or moist feeds produced on a daily basis, produce a record of the ingredients and quantities and update it when the mix changes R Home mixing records FW.7.b For home mixed compounds, meals or blends based on dry feed ingredients records of every batch mixed are kept detailing ingredients, quantities, mixing dates.
-GUIDANCE Forage only, (forage top-dressed with concentrates) or single water do not require records e feeds mixed with FW.8 When the mix formulation changes FW.8.a Samples of dry feed ingredients (over 3% inclusion) are b kept samples must be kept FW.8.b For dry mixes, samples of finished feed mix are kept FW.8.c Samples are kept for a minimum of four weeks after last use FW.8.d Samples are: representative (small samples from several different p of adequate quantity (approx. 0.5 kg) free from contamination identifiable (labelled with feed details and date) stored in a cool, dry area oints) FW.9 If mixing using 'pre-mixtures', 'additives' FW.9.a The site has Local Authority Approval.
-R or medicated feeds you must have Local Authority approval and meet any associated obligations FW.9.b There is a HACCP system in place.
-Local authority approval HACCP FW.9.c There is a Quality Control Plan in place.
-Quality Control Plan VMD approval FW.9.d Additional approval from the Veterinary Medicines Directorate (VMD) is in place if medicated feeds are being incorporated GUIDANCE Not applicable to the inclusion of bought in mineral feeding such) used in TMRs.
+STANDARDS HOW YOU WILL BE MEASURED AIM: On-farm mixing produces safe animal feed FW.7 When mixing two or more feed materials together records must be kept ■ FW.7.a For total mixed rations (TMR) that incorporate forages or moist feeds produced on a daily basis, produce a record of the ingredients and quantities and update it when the mix changes ■ Home mixing records ■ FW.7.b For home mixed compounds, meals or blends based on dry feed ingredients records of every batch mixed are kept detailing ingredients, quantities, mixing dates.
+GUIDANCE Forage only, (forage top-dressed with concentrates) or single water do not require records e feeds mixed with FW.8 When the mix formulation changes ■ FW.8.a Samples of dry feed ingredients (over 3% inclusion) are k ■ FW.8.a Samples of dry feed ingredients (over 3% inclusion) are kept samples must be kept ■ FW.8.b For dry mixes, samples of finished feed mix are kept ■ FW.8.c Samples are kept for a minimum of four weeks after last use ■ FW.8.d Samples are: - representative (small samples from several different properties) - of adequate quantity (approx. 0.5 kg) - free from contamination - identifiable (labelled with feed details and date) - stored in a cool, dry area oints) FW.9 If mixing using 'pre-mixtures', 'additives' ■ FW.9.a The site has Local Authority Approval.
+R or medicated feeds you must have Local Authority approval and meet any associated obligations ■ FW.9.b There is a HACCP system in place. ■ Local authority approval ■ HACCP ■ FW.9.c There is a Quality Control Plan in place. ■ Quality Control Plan ■ FW.9.d Additional approval from the Veterinary Medicines Directorate (VMD) is in place if medicated feeds are being incorporated ■ VMD approval GUIDANCE Not applicable to the inclusion of bought in mineral feeding such) used in TMRs.
 Feed additives are substances such as elements (e.g. copper and zinc) and preservatives.
-Pre-mixed additives at high concentrations. s vitamins, trace FW.10 Mobile feed mixing contractors must be suitably certified FW.10.a Contractors certified to the NAAC Assured Land Based Contractor Mobile Feed Mixing and Processing scheme, or scheme deemed equivalent by Red Tractor R Contractors' NAAC registration number
+Pre-mixt additives at high concentrations s vitamins, trace